hackathon-cli-recommendation/cli-recommendation/Docs/guidance_for_az_search_scenario.md

 3. Then you can execute the scenario in an interactive mode if the configuration `search_scenario.execute_in_prompt` is set to `True`.
 This is helpful to newcomers.

     ![Search Scale Server Execution](https://github.com/ReaNAiveD/image/blob/master/search-scenario-app-service-exec.png)

+4. (Optional) You can also try the following examples.

+    1. Find some E2E examples for how to connect cosmos db to app service.

+        ```pwsh
+        az search-scenario "app serviec cosmos"
+        ```

+        > `az search-scenario` supports fuzzy search.

+    2. Search for scenarios that contain `az cosmosdb create`

+        ```pwsh
+        az search-scenario "cosmosdb create" --scope command --match-rule and --top 10
+        ```

+       - The `type` parameter specifies the type to search.
+You can also use `command` to search for scenarios related to the entered command or use `all` to enable hybrid search.
+The default of `type` is `all`.
+       - The `top` parameter specifies the number of results to display.
+The default of `top` is `5`.

 ### How to give feedback